dielianhua/BiomedicalLLM/README.md

 # BiomedicalLLM

-This repository contains the official implementation and resources for the paper **"High-quality data selection-driven instruction tuning for biomedical large language models"**, published in the *Journal of Biomedical Informatics*.
+This repository contains the official evaluation code for the paper **"High-quality data selection-driven instruction tuning for biomedical large language models"**, published in the *Journal of Biomedical Informatics*.

 **Authors**: Jieqiong Zheng, Lu Sun, Xinyu He, Ruixia Cao